epico-o/Codeview/README.md

 ##### Codeview

-1) Get a reference to your WebView or MyCustomWebView
+1) Get a reference to your WebView or any extended WebView

 ```java
 WebView webview = (WebView) findViewById(R.id.webview);